ChristopherRabotin/GMAT/application/README.txt

 The GMAT Windows distribution contains an installer that will install and configure GMAT for you automatically.
-The installer does not require administrative privileges, and will install by default to your personal AppData\Local folder.
+The installer does not require administrative privileges, and will install by default to your personal %LOCALAPPDATA% folder.
 This can be customized during installation.

 GMAT is distributed in source form as well, and can be compiled on the Mac and on Linux.
-It has not been rigorously tested on these platforms, though.
+It has not, however, been rigorously tested on these platforms.

 -----------------------------------------------------------------------
                            Running GMAT
 -----------------------------------------------------------------------
 On Windows, click Start, and then point to All Programs.
-Point to GMAT, and then click GMAT R2012a.
-If you are using the zip-file bundle, start the bin\GMAT.exe application.
+Point to GMAT, GMAT R2013a, and then click GMAT R2013a.
+If you are using the zip-file bundle, double-click the bin\GMAT.exe application.

 -----------------------------------------------------------------------
                            Documentation